Chart Color Schemes

 Balwyn displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Balwyn, as recorded in the latest Census, 59.8% of dwellings were houses with the remaining 40.2% comprising semi-detached homes, apartments, and other types of accommodation.
-This differs slightly from Melbourne's metropolitan area, which had 55.5% houses and 44.5% other dwellings.
-Home ownership in Balwyn stood at 44.8%, with mortgaged properties making up 28.2% and rented dwellings accounting for 27.0%.
-The median monthly mortgage repayment in the area was $3,000, aligning with Melbourne's metropolitan average.
-However, the median weekly rent in Balwyn was $461 compared to Melbourne's $3,000 and $451 respectively.
-Nationally, Balwyn's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Balwyn's dwellings, as per the latest Census, consisted of 59.8% houses and 40.2% other types (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 55.5% houses and 44.5% other dwellings.
+Home ownership in Balwyn stood at 44.8%, with mortgaged dwellings at 28.2% and rented ones at 27.0%.
+The median monthly mortgage repayment was $3,000, aligning with Melbourne metro's average, while the median weekly rent was $461, compared to Melbourne metro's $3,000 and $451 respectively.
+Nationally, Balwyn's median mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing